Hoi An Ancient Communal Houses

 The Cam Pho Communal House (52 Nguyen Thi Minh Khai St)

-Cam Pho is one of the oldest villages in Hoi An it is also the first agro-produce trading center.
 Most traders of Hoi An were inhabitants of Cam Pho.
-They used the Communal House as a place to meet and hold festivities attracting people from other villages.
-The relics of Cam Pho Communal House tell the history of the city’s trading business and cultural exchange.
+They used the Communal House to meet and hold festivities, attracting people from other villages.

 The Hoi An Communal House (3 Le Loi St.)

-At the Hoi An Communal House, the forbearer sages and village’s god are venerated.
+At the Hoi An Communal House, the forbearer sages and the village’s god are venerated.
 Because the house has two elephant statues in its front yard, it is also called the Elephant Communal House.

-In reality, the Communal House venerates many gods and sages relevant to waterway communications: the Nam Hai god; the Thu Bon River god; the White Hare; Madam Bo Bo; Madam Phuong Chao and especially Lord Whale.
+In reality, the Communal House venerates many gods and sages relevant to waterway communications: the Nam Hai god, the Thu Bon River god, the White Hare, Madam Bo Bo, Madam Phuong Chao, and especially Lord Whale.

 However, the whale was exhausted and died after carrying the sailors ashore.
 The inhabitants of Hoi An immediately built a temple to worship the whale.

-Later, a woman villager had two sons killed at sea but their bodies were brought ashore by a whale.
+Later, a woman villager had two sons killed at sea, but their bodies were brought ashore by a whale.
 To express her gratitude, she offered funds to upgrade the temple.
 The Whale Temple still exists today but remains unknown to many tourists because it is hidden behind a kindergarten.
 Yet, it still is a sacred place to Hoi An residents.

 The Son Phong Communal House (78 Nguyen Duy Hieu St)

 This is the symbol of the union of several villages in Hoi An.
-Previously, Dai An, Mau Tai, and Phong Nien villages were merged into Phong Nien Village and a communal house was built.
-Under King Thanh Thai, another village, the Son Pho, was added into the union and the group was called Son Phong.
-Its communal house was renamed Son Phong Communal House.
+Previously, Dai An, Mau Tai, and Phong Nien villages were merged into Phong Nien Village, and a communal house was built.

 >>> You may check Hoi An pagodas and temples.